rainjs/rainjs/doc/source/getting_started/configuration.rst

   requests are done by the user.
 The cookie is removed when the browser is closed if this value isn't specified.

+- cookieSecure - enable or disable the cookie secure attribute.
+The default value is false.

 - pageTitle - the default page title for all components.
 This can be overridden in the component's configuration file.
 If the previous two parameters are missing the title defaults to the component id.